wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Reading_Data_API.md

 **Parameters**
 ``string namespaceId``
-default or diagnostics
+The namespace; either default or diagnostics.

 ``string streamId``
-The stream identifier
+The stream identifier.

 ``string startIndex``
-Index identifying the beginning of the series of events to return
+Index identifying the beginning of the series of events to return.

 ``int count``
-The number of events to return
+The number of events to return.

 ``int skip``
-Optional value specifying the number of events to skip at the beginning of the result
+Optional value specifying the number of events to skip at the beginning of the result.

 ``bool reversed``
 Optional specification of the direction of the request.
 By default, range requests move forward from startIndex, collecting events after startIndex from the stream.
 A reversed request will collect events before startIndex from the stream.

 ``SdsBoundaryType boundaryType``
-Optional SdsBoundaryType specifies the handling of events at or near startIndex
+Optional SdsBoundaryType specifies the handling of events at or near startIndex.

 ``string filter``
-Optional filter expression
+Optional filter expression.

 **Response**
 The response includes a status code and a response body containing a serialized collection of events.